 Covid-19 workplace safety toolkit

-Businesses across Tower Hamlets have invested in making their workplaces as safe as possible as they continue to operate in challenging conditions.
+Businesses across Tower Hamlets have invested in their workplaces to make them as safe as possible.

-This toolkit provides the information and resources to support business in the borough in that effort.
+This toolkit provides more information and resources to help support business in the borough.
+It includes:

 How to prevent an outbreak of COVID-19